steffmul/nextbike/README.md

-# Analysing nextbike in Berlin
+# Analyzing nextbike in Berlin

 <img src="https://biking.city/wp-content/uploads/2018/08/deezer-nextbike-bike-sharing-logo.jpg" width="150">

 This was my final project in the data science bootcamp at Spiced Academy Berlin (Jan-Mar).
-The challenge was taht there is no trip data like for the famous Chicago Bike sharing service Divvy https://www.divvybikes.com/system-data.
+The challenge was that there is no trip data like for the famous Chicago Bike sharing service Divvy https://www.divvybikes.com/system-data.
 I had to pull regular snapshots (1 every minute) of the stations and the available bikes.
-Whenever a bike left one station and shortly after appeared in another station I generated that trip.
-There is a lot of datawrangling and the fun part was to analyse and visualize on folium maps.
+Whenever a bike left one station and shortly after appeared in another station, I generated that trip.
+There is a lot of data wrangling and the fun part was to analyze and visualize on folium maps.

-## Why bikesharing?
+## Why bike sharing?

 I recently gave up my car and love the mobility offerings in Berlin.
-Moreover I have a passion for mobilty topics.
-Bike sharing has many economical, envriromental and social advantages:
+Moreover, I have a passion for mobility topics.
+Bike sharing has many economical, environmental and social advantages:
 - Increased Connectivity
 - Health & Exercise Benefits
-- Bikesharing Makes Areas More Vibrant and Livable
+- Bike sharing Makes Areas More Vibrant and Livable
 - Offers More Equitable Transportation to Lower Income Areas
 - Minimal Carbon Emission
 - Lowest cost-per-mile public transport option
-- Its fun :-)
+- It’s fun :-)

 ### Prerequisites